My academic resume follows.

 - 2014, University of Queensland: MATH7105 General Relativity, honours-level course

 - University of Newcastle, Australia: MATH___ General Relativity, lecturer Ian M. Benn

 - University of Newcastle, Australia: PHYS3290 Special Relativity, lecturer Ian Benn

 - MacLaurin & Robertson, “Euler Characteristic in Odd Dimensions”, Gazette of the Australian Mathematical Society 30:4 (2003), p195–199. (arXiv version; the journal’s online past issues only go back to 2004 currently)

-See Research for work in preparation.
-I also run the website ColinsCosmos.com, dedicated to general relativity.
+See papers in production below.
+I also run the website ColinsCosmos.com dedicated to general relativity.

-- 2015, 2nd Dec, “Galaxy Cable” (abstract on conference website), Melbourne, Australasian Society for General Relativity and Gravitation conference (ASGRG8)
+- 2015, 2nd Dec, “Galaxy Cable” (abstract on conference website), Melbourne, Australasian Conference on General Relativity and Gravitation (ASGRG8)